coder/docs/environments/editors.md

 ![Enable JetBrains Support](../assets/enable-jetbrains-support.png)

-Coder launches remote IDEs in their own windows; be sure to set your browser to allow pop-up windows so that you can use your IDE.
+Coder launches remote IDEs in their own windows; be sure to set your browser to allow popup windows so that you can use your IDE.

 With support enabled and the editor installed with the Image, you'll be able to launch the editor from the dashboard.